Alexhb61/Matrix_Algorithms/linear_programming/hyper_ball_method_Fetch.md

 ## Concern Numerical Stability:
 I can imagine a situation where the polytope defined by the inequalities is non-empty, but the polytope after intersecting with the equality constraint is empty.
 This could lead to a nearly zero new_direction which might then cause oscillation or other problems.

+## Confusion Note
+This actually increases rather than decreases the size of epsilon, because the length is less than one.
+This behaviour is weirdly nonlinear, but captures the triangle behaviour of two constraints interacting.

 # Conclusion:
 For a well behaved system of linear inequalitites, the fetch method with one of the orcales uses